 - American sign language – in World Languages

-Moving Beyond the Page is a secular interdisciplinary homeschool curriculum that uses the unit studies method in teaching children.
+Moving Beyond the Page is a popular homeschool curriculum that is secular and interdisciplinary.
+It uses the unit studies method in teaching children.

 The program works well for children with special needs and those with giftings.